Join the online shopping revolution and set up your eCommerce store

 Cons: You need a developer to help you set up Magento.
 Fortunately, you can rely on Jaagers for your Magento developing needs.

-Pros: Magento Enterprise has a number of great features like customer loyalty incentives, seamless integrations with third-party solutions, and scalability.
+Pros: Magento Enterprise has many great features like customer loyalty incentives, seamless integrations with third-party solutions, and scalability.

 Pros: They have promotions and coupons to increase sales.
 You can also use their multi-channel marketing integrations on Facebook, eBay, Etsy, Google Shopping, and Nextag.